 In December 2015, the Society acquired the historic Depuy Canal House in High Falls (formerly the site of John Novi’s renowned restaurant), with financial assistance from the Open Space Institute of New York City (OSI), and the NYS Department of Parks, Recreation, and Historical Preservation (OPRHP).

-Originally built in 1797, this massive stone structure will become the new home of our Canal Museum—where we hope to see future visitors transported back in time as they wander among these walls that talk.
-The re-envisioned museum will include interactive experiences and an expanded focus on the local industries and communities that developed along the canal’s route.
-Located in the heart of the High Falls historic district, we envision the Canal House serving as a focal point for visitors to the area, hikers, and members of the local community.
+Interactive exhibits and an expanded focus on the communities and industries that developed along the canal are being planned.
+With its location in the heart of the High Falls historic district, we envision the Canal House also serving as a focal point for area visitors, hikers, and members of the local community.

 Preservation of this important historical structure will require substantial new financial resources.
 Won't you consider helping us meet our goal to fund the first round of preservation work?